-- Know what to expect - look at the exam format so you know many questions you have to answer and whether any of them are compulsory.
-Check the specimen exam paper.
+- Know what to expect - look at the specimen paper on your module website.
+This will help you to understand the exam format, how many questions you’ll have to answer and whether any of them are compulsory.

 Then do the work!
 Remember, it's less stressful to actually do some revision than it is to think about doing it.